 The Jilgrajon prefix , since the mid-1950s , became firstly known for its Cavalier King Charles Spaniels owned & bred by Mrs Jill Hicks .
 Her son Graham documented the first steps into Mastiff affairs - In 1970 Jill , her husband & Graham himself took on the glasshouse Kidmore End Nurseries near Reading - Berkshire and around that time the nine month old Lisken Rowena (Frideswide Kis Balint ex ch Weatherhill Thor' daughter Buckhall Esme) was purchased from Kisumu breeder Mrs Irene Creigh as birthday present for Graham ; Byhatch Bede b April '71 was the next purchase , bred by Byhatch breeder Mrs B Stamper out of Oxhaege Thorkel' aunt Oxhaege Uffhild sired by Hollesley Sebastian , brother to ch Hollesley Cleopatra (see her pic within the sixties page) .
 End '72 Bede' one year older brother Inniscorrig Arthur Crown was acquired from a Mrs C Barrett .
 Bede' & Arthur Crown' dam Uffhild was out of Weatherhill Bellringer' daughter Rhossnessey Masquerade sired by Frideswide Oliver, the latter a son/dam inbreeding to ch Havengore Balint .

-So the 1st Jilgrajon litter (Arthur Crown ex Rowena) goes along both parents back to ch Havengore Hotspot' son Balint & Hotspot' daughter ch Milf Manetta (dam to Thor & Bellringer) and it produced ch Jilgrajon Lady Victoria .
+So the 1st Jilgrajon litter (Arthur Crown ex Rowena) goes along both parents back to ch Havengore Hotspot' son Balint & Hotspot' daughter ch Milf Manetta (dam to Thor & Bellringer) and it produced ch Jilgrajon Lady Victoria - see below centre - .
 In the meanwhile pater familias Jack became the first OEMC Rescue director assisted by the family whereas Jill assisted with the Club' Puppy Line .
 Visiting the Hicks family in the late 1980s I had the kind permission to copy a whole number of relevant photographs collected &/or taken by Graham and from this source comes a lot of the illustrations displayed all over this Mastiff website .